mitmproxy/mitmproxy/docs/README.md

  2. Windows users: Depending on your git settings, you may need to manually create a symlink from /docs/src/examples to /examples.

+Make sure mitmproxy python package is installed.

+Run `./build-current` script in docs folder.
+If you skip this step, hugo will fail because files in ./src/generated are missing

 Now you can run `hugo server -D` in ./src.